-An important aspect of student progression is the application of critical and contextual knowledge, understanding, and an ability to express and justify ideas.
+Important aspects of student progression is the application of critical and contextual knowledge, understanding, and an ability to express and justify ideas.
 Annotations are written notes that use specialist terminology and vocabulary relevant to the development of work as it is produced.
 All examination boards have put much greater emphasis on literacy skills.